gruenkapp/shogi/README.md

 * Drops (see https://en.wikipedia.org/wiki/Shogi#Drops)
 * Check and checkmate (see https://en.wikipedia.org/wiki/Shogi#Check)

+Also, the interface could be improved: it could become a graphic interface, and/or allow for user's input.
+However, this would be more a development on top of this package.

 Also, see the issues that don't have any related pull request in this repo.

 Have fun! :)